-The first step in understanding what is meant by the line, "It is time for the Lord to act," is to realize, like much of the Divine Liturgy, it comes from the Scriptures.
-It is from the 118th Psalm, verse 126.
-This Psalm is the longest of the Psalms, and is divided into 22 sections-one for each letter of the Hebrew alphabet.
+You may remember Psalm 118 is the longest of the Psalms, and is divided into 22 sections-one for each letter of the Hebrew alphabet.
 Each section has eight verses, and they all begin with the Hebrew letter for the section.
-Legend has it that King David used the psalm to teach his son Solomon both the literal and spiritual alphabet.
+Legend has it that King David used this psalm to teach his son Solomon both the literal and spiritual alphabet.

 The theme of the Psalm is the Torah-the Teaching or Law.
 The psalmist expounds his love of the Torah expressing how it is life for him.
 Almost every verse references the Torah, using one of several synonyms.

-And our verse is no exception for the full verse reads, "It is time for the Lord to act; for they scattered your law."
+Can some one read the full verse Psalm 118.126: "It is time for the Lord to act; for they scattered your law."

-See how the Lord reacts, we have scattered his Law, but by placing this text at the start of the Divine Liturgy, we see the Lord is gathering to himself a people.
-Isaiah envisions the future gathering of the children of Israel, scattered by the Assyrians and Babylonians for breaking the covenant.
+See how the Lord reacts, we have broken and scattered his Law, but by placing this text at the start of the Divine Liturgy, we see the Lord is gathering to himself a people.
+The Prophet Isaiah envisions the future gathering of the children of Israel, who were scattered by the Assyrians and Babylonians for breaking the covenant.
 Not only will scattered Israel be gathered, but others from the nations will be added to their number.